Concerned about a child's development in your care?

 Provides services for children from 3-5 years who have identified special needs and meet state guidelines.
 Services include: screenings, evaluations, speech and other therapies "The goal of the Alamance-Burlington Schools Exceptional Children's Division is to educate children with exceptionalities and foster their independence, enabling them to become contributing and productive citizens.
 Our Division provides specially designed instruction to children with a broad spectrum of abilities and disabilities, striving to promote their cognitive, physical, social/emotional, and vocational development."

-For issues pertaining to parents or family conditions contact Alamance County Health Department, Care Coordination for Children (CC4C) at (336) 227-0101.
+For issues pertaining to parents or family conditions contact Case Management for At-Risk Children (CMARC)

 Child Care Providers: Health Insurance InitiativeMore Health Insurance options are available, thanks to the Affordable Care Act .